Call for Applications: Hubert H. Humphrey Fellowship Program 2023-2024

 Applicants for the Humphrey Fellowship must meet all the following criteria:

-- Have five years of substantial professional experience in their field;
+- Have five (5) years of substantial professional experience in their field,

-- Have demonstrated leadership qualities and a record of public service;
+- Have demonstrated leadership qualities and a record of public service, and

 - Be fluent in English.

-Completed applications should be submitted online no later than July 1, 2021.
-No applications submitted after July 1, 2021 will be considered.
+Completed applications should be submitted online no later than June 15, 2022.
 Applications must detail the specific coursework, independent research, and internship intentions of the applicant and how they fit in his/her professional goals.
 Copies of certificates, transcripts and letters of recommendation should be uploaded onto each applicant’s online application.
-If that is not possible, they can be delivered directly to the Public Affairs Section at the U.S. Embassy Juba, Kololo Road (next to the European Union).
+If this is not possible for some reason, these documents can be delivered directly to the Public Affairs Section at the U.S. Embassy Juba, Kololo road (next to the European Union).
 Only final nominees will be required to take the Test of English as a Foreign Language (TOEFL).

 All applications are reviewed by a local selection panel; final selection of Fellows is made by the J. William Fulbright Foreign Scholarship Board.
-Selection results are expected to be announced in February/March of 2022 for programs that will begin between April-August of 2022.
+Awards are announced by March each year for Fellowships beginning in August/September.

 The Humphrey Fellowship provides: